sdwalsh/jerrycan/README.md

 PostgreSQL > 9.6 is required with migrations and seeding handled by Knex.
 Database access and pooling is handled by pg and pg-extra.
 Before running the application please ensure Postgres has started and the database url is set in an environmental variable.

-The application structure is heavily inspired by koa-skeleton by danneu on [GitHub](https://github.com/danneu/koa-skeleton)
+The application structure is heavily inspired by koa-skeleton by danneu on [GitHub](https://github.com/danneu/koa-skeleton) and portions are modified files from koa-skeleton (under MIT license and details in credit section)

 ## How do I get set up? ##